leocavalcante/siler/docs/graphql/README.md

 }
 ```

-Very simple, but if itsn't familiar to you take a look at [GraphQL](http://graphql.org) first since this docs will not cover what is it, but how to use it.
+Very simple, but if it's not familiar to you, take a look at [GraphQL](http://graphql.org) first since this docs will not cover what is it, but how to use it.

 For each Query and Mutation we can define our resolver functions.
-We'll be using [RedBean](http://www.redbeanphp.com/index.php) to help us in a simple SQLite storage ORM.
+We'll be using [RedBean](http://www.redbeanphp.com/index.php) to help us as a simple SQLite storage ORM.

 ###### resolvers.php